wmeints/effective-llm-applications/manuscript/10-intelligent-request-routing-workflows.md

 Finally, intelligent routing can be used to optimize costs of your LLM.
 You can use a small language model as a router to determine whether the question is a simple or complex question and route the question to either a smaller language model or a larger language model depending on the complexity.
 You do incur an extra call to a language model, but it could help you shave off quite a sizable amount off your next creditcard bill, improve the response quality and speed at which users get a response.

-For the remainder of this chapter we'll focus on designing and building two types of intelligent request routing solutions:

-- Routing Github issues to specific functional areas in a Github repository.
-- A chat solution with multiple "agents" for product catalog information and customer service.

-In the previous chapter we've built our workflow by hand.
-It helps to understand how to split a complex task into separate steps, but it is lacking some important features to make the workflow more robust.
-There is a solution though: The Semantic Kernel process framework.

 ## Introducing to the process framework

-When it comes to chaining prompts together it's a great idea to use a workflow engine to make handling transient errors, human-machine interaction, and versioning of long-running workflows easier.
+In the previous chapter we built our workflow by hand.
+But as our workflows become more complex when we add intelligent routing for example it's important to build them on top of a more robust foundation.
+A workflow engine provides better options for robustness and scaling workflows.

 There are a lot of options available in the marketplace right now.
 I've personally used [Camunda][CAMUNDA], [Dapr Workflow][DAPR], and [Prefect][PREFECT] a lot in my work.
 Each of these products offer the same set of features: